 Or picture yourself as a budding engineer designing a bridge.
 One of the critical structural components involves calculations using √3.
 During the design phase, you need to evaluate √3 × √3 to confirm that your structural plans are sound and secure.
-Understanding the mathematical elegance of this operation can transform abstract concepts into tangible real-world achievements.
+That said, understanding the mathematical elegance of this operation can transform abstract concepts into tangible real-world achievements.
 This is where the beauty and practicality of mathematics meet.

 Main Subheading: Understanding the Square Root of 3